 Christmas cookies are a traditional part of holiday celebrations, but most recipes are high in fat, especially the saturated fat found in butter or shortening.
 If you are trying to reduce your intake of less-healthy fats, look to any of these seven great low-fat or reduced-fat cookie recipes this holiday season.
 You will be able to enjoy a festive sweet and continue the treasured custom of the cookie plate while watching your fat consumption.

 01 of 06

 It's hard to believe something so pretty can also be fat free.
-Made with egg whites, brown sugar, and vanilla, and topped with cinnamon-sugar, these brown sugar meringue cookies have a crunchy outside and chewy inside with a satisfying sweet taste.
+Made with egg whites, brown sugar, and vanilla, and topped with cinnamon-sugar, these fat-free brown sugar meringue cookies have a crunchy outside and chewy inside with a satisfying sweet taste.
 You can simply drop the batter by spoonfuls or make them festive looking by piping through a decorative star tip and then decorating with colored sprinkles.

 02 of 06

 If you're looking for an even lighter cookie option for the holidays, then these low-fat mint chocolate chip meringue cookies will surely fit the bill.
 The only fat is in the chocolate chips themselves (which you can eliminate if you'd like).
-Crispy on the outside and chewy on the inside, they make a tasty sweet and minty morsel.Continue to 5 of 7 below.
+Crispy on the outside and chewy on the inside, they make a tasty sweet and minty morsel.

-It's hard to believe these double chocolate chip cookies are low in fat, but by using half the normal amount of butter and substituting an egg white for a whole egg, these cookies are an almost guilt-free indulgence.
+It's hard to believe these low-fat double chocolate chip cookies are healthier for you, but by using half the normal amount of butter and substituting an egg white for a whole egg, these cookies are an almost guilt-free indulgence.
 The chocolate flavor is enhanced by using cocoa powder as well as the chocolate chips.
-And by using mini chocolate chips, this recipe can get away with calling for 2/3 less than traditional recipes.
+And by using mini chocolate chips, this recipe can get away with calling for 2/3 less than traditional recipes.Continue to 5 of 6 below.

-Substituting fruit preserves for sugar is one of the tricks in these vegan fruit cookies.
+Substituting fruit preserves for sugar is one of the tricks in these low-fat vegan oatmeal cookies.
 They are also made with no added fat, which reduces the calories as well.
 A mixture of oatmeal, dried fruit, banana, soy milk, sugar-free preserves, and chopped nuts are dropped by spoonfuls onto cookies sheets and baked until lightly golden brown.
 The result is a chewy cookie with a bit of crunch and a natural, sweet taste.

 Although not technically a cookie, brownies are always welcome on the holiday cookie tray.
 And when cut into small squares, they can be enjoyed in just a few bites.
 The canola oil and unsweetened applesauce take the place of butter, and two egg whites also help to up the health factor in this recipe—while creating a nice, chewy brownie.
-The Dutch-process cocoa contributes a rich, chocolate taste, making these brownies as familiar as those high in fat.
+The Dutch-process cocoa contributes a rich, chocolate taste, making these low-fat brownies as familiar as those high in fat.